 Q6month: Current recommendation is ultrasound with AFP every 6 months. ...Read more

 My husband was told he has stage 4 cirrhosis / liver cancer.
 Does that mean the cirrosis is stage 4 or the liver cancer is stage 4?

-Cirrhosis vs cancer: Cirrhosis is scarring of the liver.
-People with cirrhosis are at risk for liver cancer. it is certainly possible that he has both, though we wouldn't use 'stage 4' for liver cancer but woudl instead say that someone has metastasis. did he have a biopsy? the 'stage 4' is much more likley to refer to degree of scarring, meaning cirrhosis.
-If he has no liver cancer now, he needs to be screened > ...Read more
+Cirrhosis vs cancer: cirrhosis is scarring of the liver. people with cirrhosis are at risk for liver cancer. it is certainly possible that he has both, though we wouldn't use 'stage 4' for liver cancer but woudl instead say that someone has metastasis. did he have a biopsy? the 'stage 4' is much more likley to refer to degree of scarring, meaning cirrhosis. if he has no liver cancer now, he needs to be screened > ...Read more

 How does cirrhosis cause liver cancer?
 I have liver cirrhosis, and i’ve read that increases my risk of getting liver cancer.
 How does that work?

 Nobody knows fully: Cirrhosis is both a degenerative and an inflammatory disease.
 The nodules of abnormal liver tissue are growing abnormally because they are inflamed by whatever caused the cirrhosis (hep viruses, alcohol, auto immune disorder etc.).
 Chronic inflammation can lead to malignant transformation, and does in 10%+ of cases of long-term cirrhosis.
 Reducing the inflammation, when possible, is what helps. ...Read more

 Yes and no: Cirrhosis is a histologic diagnosis but can made without a biopsy with almost certainty based on lab data, imaging studies and physical exam.
 Liver cancer (hcc) is also a histologic diagnosis, but in the setting of cirrhosis it can be made based on MRI or ct imaging criteria without a biopsy with >95% certainty. ...Read more